g-leech/argmin-gravitas/_posts/2024-01-25-ghibli-heron.markdown

 ## Other notes

-* One huge problem for any reading are the warawara: what happens to their migration after the fall of the tower?
+* One huge problem for any reading: the warawara.
+What happens to their migration after the fall of the tower?
 Do humans born after 1944 have no souls?

+* Many pairs or mirrors.
+Pelicans and parakeets; the dolmen and the meteor; Himi and Natsuko; the tower in 132 and the tower in seaworld;

+* There are seven dwarfish grannies.
+I didn't check whether the personalities match.

+* I haven't been careful to distinguish renunciation (giving up on) and denunciation (attacking).
+Shakespeare renounced theatre but didn't denounce it.
+Currently _The Boy and the Heron_ feels angry to me and so closer to denouncing.

 <!-- https://www.reddit.com/r/ghibli/comments/18ky5tl/is_the_boy_and_the_heron_about_miyazakis_son/